 Spread the word:

 This is introductory information for people wanting to get published as a children's book writer or illustrator in the United States.
-I have worked for about fifteen years in hardcover children's books: for Macmillan, Orchard, and Charlesbridge, whose books are sold to libraries, schools, and bookstores; as a freelancer for a number of others; and most recently for ipicturebooks.com, a now-defunct publisher of ebooks for children.
-I also have some experience in educational publishing, but I haven't worked in mass market publishing--the publishing of inexpensive books by companies such as Landoll's--or magazine publishing, so I can't provide guidance in those areas.You've written a story your family enjoys or painted some illustrations that your friends tell you are wonderful.
+I have worked for more than 20 years in hardcover children's books: for Macmillan, Orchard, and Charlesbridge, whose books are sold to libraries, schools, and bookstores; and more recently as an independent editor.
+I also have some experience in educational publishing, but I haven't worked in mass market publishing--the publishing of inexpensive books by companies such as Landoll's--or magazine publishing, so look elsewhere for guidance in those areas.You've written a story your family enjoys or painted some illustrations that your friends tell you are wonderful.
 Maybe you read your story out loud to a group of children, and they liked it.

 Does this describe your situation?

 Stop!
-Do not rush out and make 20 copies of your work and send them off to all the publishers you know.
-Publishers get thousands of manuscript submissions a year, and almost as many art samples.
+Do not rush out, make 20 copies of your work and send them off to all the agents and publishers you know.
+Agents and publishers get thousands of manuscript submissions a year, and almost as many art samples.
 But some don't even read this mail, known as unsolicited manuscripts or "slush."
 Some specialize in one genre or another, and won't even look at something that isn't targeted at their needs.
 You can waste a lot of time and patience if you don't know about these and other pitfalls.
-Read on--but if this is too basic to be of help, have a look at some of the other articles.
+Read on--but if this is too basic to help, have a look at some of the other articles on my site.
 For far more detail, consult my book, The C.I.
-Guide to Publishing Children's Books (you'll find some sample chapters available for free on this site.)
+Guide to Publishing Children's Books (you'll find some sample chapters available for free.)
 And if you have a very specific question to which you can't find the answer, search the site, or check my FAQ file and my Purple Crayon Blog, which compiles many questions and answers.First, before you go any further, take a minute to think about your motivations.
 Be aware that very few people, even established writers and illustrators, can make enough to live solely on the income from their books (typically, you receive a "royalty," a percentage of either the list price or the publisher's net receipts, or a "flat fee," a one-time-only lump sum payment).
 Be aware that the odds are against you, that only a few of the thousands of manuscripts a children's book publisher receives in a year will ever be published.
 If these things don't bother you, if you love to write or illustrate and would do it even if you would never make much money, and even if you never were published by a major publisher, then you may find the process worthwhile.
 Writing or illustrating because you must, because it is meaningful to you, can be very satisfying.

 Why are you doing this?No matter how driven you are, you may not be the best judge of whether or not your work is ready to be submitted to a publisher.
 It helps tremendously to have your work evaluated by a professional, but not by just showing it to a librarian or teacher friend.
 It needs to be critiqued by a professional writer, editor, or artist.
 How can you accomplish this?